ashn-dot-dev/site/src/blog/wip-removing-large-files-from-git-history.md

-I don't actually *need* to keep this `src/misc/2021-10-18-braille-apple.webm` video around in the repository git history; the content is stored elsewhere, and this site is much more of a living document then it is a historical archive.
+I don't actually *need* to keep this `src/misc/2021-10-18-braille-apple.webm` video around in the repository git history; the content is stored elsewhere, and this site is much more of a living document than it is a historical archive.
 So I am fine removing this file if it shrinks the repository size and gives me more leeway to jam different media blobs in later.